 5.3.4.2 Initiation

 The network initiates the security mode command procedure to a UE in RRC_CONNECTED.
 Moreover, the network applies the procedure as follows:

-- when only SRB1 is established, i.e. prior to establishment of SRB2 and/ or DRBs.
+- when only SRB1 is established, i.e. prior to establishment of SRB2, multicast MRBs and/ or DRBs.